softwaremill/elasticmq/README.md

 Operations can be only executed on the master node.
 If you attempt to execute an operation on a node which is not the master, the `NodeIsNotMasterException` exception will be thrown, containing the master node address, if available.

-In case of cluster partitions, replication is designed to only operate on the parition which contains a majority of nodes (`n/2+1`).
+In case of cluster partitions, replication is designed to only operate on the partition which contains a majority of nodes (`n/2+1`).
 Otherwise data could get easily corrupted, if two disconnected cluster partitions (split-brain) changed the same things; such a situation could lead to a very high number of duplicate deliveries and an unmergeable state.